Updated: Aug 31

 All that just for taking a deep breath and diving into this next part.

 Can't wait to get started?
-Take it slowly!
+Slow down!

 The change in your relationship can be major, and your partner needs time to adjust.
 Limit your giving to one or two times a week for three weeks.
 Then, add one more for the next three weeks, etc.

-Right!
+Oh, right!
 You want to know about Step 1.

 It is about breaking that rule of silence, which by itself can break the game.
 And a good place to start is by talking about the game itself.
 Gently get them to agree that it has been a part of your relationship.
 And if they do not agree easily, let it go; it doesn’t matter.